Thelema: The Book of the Law

 Aleister Crowley's system of Thelema begins with The Book of the Law, which bears the official name Liber AL vel Legis.
 It was written in Cairo, Egypt, during his honeymoon with his new wife Rose Crowley (née Kelly).
-This small book contains three chapters, each of which he said he had written in exactly one hour, beginning at noon, on April 8, April 9, and April 10, 1904.
-Crowley wrote that he took dictation from an entity named Aiwass, whom he later identified as his own Holy Guardian Angel.
+A small book, Liber AL vel Legis, contains just three chapters, each of which Crowley said he had written in exactly one hour—beginning at noon on April 8, April 9, and April 10, 1904, respectively.
+Crowley also maintained that the book was dictated to him by a non-corporeal entity named Aiwass, whom he later identified as his Holy Guardian Angel.
 Crowley stated that "no forger could have prepared so complex a set of numerical and literal puzzles" and that study of the text would dispel all doubts about the method of how the book was obtained.

-Besides the reference to Rabelais, an analysis by Dave Evans shows similarities to The Beloved of Hathor and Shrine of the Golden Hawk, a play by Florence Farr.
-Evans says this may result from the fact that "both Farr and Crowley were thoroughly steeped in Golden Dawn imagery and teachings", and that Crowley probably knew the ancient materials that inspired some of Farr's motifs.
-Sutin also finds similarities between Thelema and the work of W. B. Yeats, attributing this to "shared insight" and perhaps to the older man's knowledge of Crowley.
+Besides the reference to Rabelais made in the book, an analysis by Dave Evans found similarities to The Beloved of Hathor and Shrine of the Golden Hawk, a play by Florence Farr.
+Evans says this may have resulted from the fact that "both Farr and Crowley were thoroughly steeped in Golden Dawn imagery and teachings", and that Crowley probably knew the same materials that inspired some of Farr's motifs.
+Sutin also found similarities between Thelema and the work of W. B. Yeats, attributing this to "shared insight" and perhaps to the older man's knowledge of Crowley's work.

 Crowley wrote several commentaries on The Book of the Law, the last of which he wrote in 1925.
-This brief statement called simply "The Comment" warns against discussing the book's contents, and states that all "questions of the Law are to be decided only by appeal to my writings" and is signed Ankh-f-n-khonsu.
+The latter commentary, dubbed "The Comment", warns against discussing the book's contents, states that all "questions of the Law are to be decided only by appeal to my writings", and is signed by Ankh-ef-en-Khonsu i.

+Other core Thelemic works include The Vision and the Voice (1911) and the serial journal The Equinox (1919–23).

 Axioms

 Three statements from The Book of the Law distill the practice and ethics of Thelema.
-Of these statements, one in particular, known as the Law of Thelema, forms the central doctrine—and, theoretically, sole dogma—of Thelema as a system of thought.
-The statement of primary importance in Thelema, the Law of Thelema—"Do what thou wilt shall be the whole of the Law"—is supplemented by a second, followup statement: "Love is the law, love under will."
-These two statements are generally believed to be better appreciated or better understood by considering a third statement: "Every man and every woman is a star."
+Of these statements, one in particular, known as the "Law of Thelema", forms the central doctrine of Thelema.
+"Do what thou wilt shall be the whole of the Law".
+The first statement is then supplemented by a second, follow-up statement: "Love is the law, love under will."
+These two statements are generally believed to be better understood in light of a third statement: "Every man and every woman is a star."

-These three statements have particular meanings:
+These three statements have specific meanings: